A00475833/A00475833_React_Assignment/README.md

-# A00475833_React_Assignment
+## React Assignment - A00475833

-This is my submission for the react assignment.
-A00475833
+This is my personal portfolio and submission for react assingnment.

+Kindly Check.
+Thanks, Regards.
+Siddharth Singh